Burdine & Brown

 The operative words here are firmly planted.
 Stated another way, one attains the firmly planted status by reading and meditating on God's Word, applying His truths to our lives in every way possible.

-Then people around you, your sphere influence, will be guided by the Hand of God, throughout your life.
+Then people around you, your sphere of influence, will be guided by the Hand of God, throughout your life.
 And, as Henry Blackeby said in his book Experiencing God Day by Day, (1998), “The more you grow in God's righteousness the stronger you will be.”

-Do you feel you could say you are rooted firmly a clear mountain river, producing good fruit in its season and without experiencing withering leaves?
+Do you feel you could say you have rooted firmly a clear mountain river, producing good fruit in its season and without experiencing withering leaves?
 If not, then I invite you into a deeper and more regular study of God's Word.
 This, and no other, will transform your mind so you will not be influenced by the world's negativism and cynicism.